ShahdTarek4/Building-Conversational-Agents-with-Tool-Use-and-Reasoning-Techniques/README.md

 4️⃣ **Set Up Environment Variables**
 Create a .env file in the project directory and add the following:

-MODEL_SERVER=GROQ   # Change to NGU if using NGU API
 GROQ_API_KEY=your_groq_api_key
 GROQ_BASE_URL=your_groq_base_url
 GROQ_MODEL=your_groq_model_name